 Villa | 4 bedrooms | sleeps 9

-This characterful, 2 storey holiday home has been totally refurbished and is available from mid-2013.
+This characterful, 2 story holiday home has been totally refurbished .
 The work has been carried out to offer a good standard of accommodation and facilities while still retaining many of the original Victorian features.

 Just yards from your front door you are on the shores of this scenic, tidal sea loch.
-Perfect for fishing, boating, exploring the crystal clear waters between the rocks with nets or just gazing out and skimming stones.
-With views north towards Lochgoilhead, south to the entrance from Loch Long and with mountains all around, this is a stunningly scenic and peaceful place to stay.
+Perfect for fishing, exploring the waters between the rocks with nets and strolling along the quiet loch side road.
+With views north towards Lochgoilhead, south to the entrance from Loch Long and mountains all around, this is a scenic and peaceful place to stay.